Herrion History, Family Crest & Coats of Arms

-Anglo-Saxon society of old Britain.
+Herrion is a name that was formed by the Anglo-Saxon society of old Britain.
 The name was thought to have been used for someone who once worked as a person who made a living by catching or selling herring.
 Early examples of the surname Herrion come from the Old French word hareng, while later examples come from the Old English word hering, which was originally derived from the Old English words hæring and hering; these words all mean herring.
-Occupational names such as Herrion frequently were derived from the principal object associated with the activity of the original bearer, such as tools or products.
-These types of occupational surnames are called metonymic surnames.

 Early Origins of the Herrion family